Fuadqr/Raman-Analyzer-V1.0/README.md

 -Polynomial order

--This step is essential for improving peak detection and correlation accuracy, particularly for low-intensity or coloured particles.

 ## 2. Spectral Normalization and Exclusion Ranges

 -After pre-processing, spectra are min–max normalized over a user-defined spectral range (typically 800-1800 cm⁻¹, the MPs fingerprint region).